What is fidya?

 You’re supposed to pay it before you miss a fast, or before Ramadan if you know you can’t participate for the whole month.

+Yes.
 Fasting during Ramadan is an obligation on all able Muslims and is 1 of the 5 Pillars of Islam.
-Muslims must pay kaffarah or fidya when missing this fundamental aspects of Islam, with a valid reason or not.
-Charity, as well as compulsory payments like these, emphasise just what an important aspect of Islam the holy month of Ramadan is.
+If someone is unable to fast, they must pay fidya, which emphasises just what an important aspect of Islam the holy month of Ramadan is.

-Fidya is a donation that must be paid to feed the poor for not making up fasts missed in Ramadan on time.
-Therefore, $5 fidya paid for each fast missed.
+Fidya is a donation that must be paid to feed the poor when someone is permanently unable to fast. $5 fidya paid for each fast missed.
 Donations can be made online.